lamwalter/qa-portfolio/bug-reports/bug-003-unlimited-login-attempts-no-rate-limit.md

 ---

 ## 🧩 Summary
-Failed login attempts are not throttled or blocked.
-An attacker can brute-force credentials without any lockout, CAPTCHA, or 429 response.
+An attacker can brute-force credentials because there is no rate-limit, CAPTCHA, lockout window, or 429 response.

 ---